all-of-us/workbench-snippets/dataset-snippets/README.md

 This snippets in this subdirectory are for workbench users who use Dataset Builder to retrieve their data.

+# Get setup for GitHub
+The instructions are identical for both the SQL snippets and the Dataset Builder Snippets.
+See [CONTRIBUTING](../CONTRIBUTING.md#get-setup-for-github) for the details.
+If you are new to `git`, please see the example commands there.

 # How to contribute a snippet to the Dataset Builder snippets menu group

 1. Write your snippet of code in your preferred language, R or Python.